-We at the Ascent-Aid strive to create a beautiful, united and peaceful society where each and every individual has a part to play on their own.
-We aspire to move towards a positive future where people no longer need the help of others for their basic needs; where the rights to education is secured; where health services are guaranteed; where environment and mother nature is respected; where women rights are protected and human rights are celebrated.
+We at the Ascent-Aid strive to create a beautiful, united, and peaceful society where each and every individual has a part to play on their own.
+We aspire to move towards a positive future where people no longer need the help of others for their basic needs; where the rights to education are secured; where health services are guaranteed; where environment and mother nature is respected; where women’s rights are protected and human rights are celebrated.

 The Ascent-Aid has two main goals: to improve the overall status of Nepalese people & its society; to develop Nepal as a prosperous country.

 We intend to achieve this goal by breaking it up into two parts: short-term goals and long-term goals.

 In the first phase of this process, we will concentrate our focus on activities that will immediately have an impact on society.
 These types of activities include (but are not restricted to) running health camps in remote areas, running training camps for women and the marginalized to enhance real-life skills, to help establish and run basic infrastructures such as schools and hospitals.